 It’s almost time to get your keys!
 After your offer is approved, you are waiting on the lender to finalize everything for your mortgage.
 You can expect the process to take between 60 to 90 days between the signed offer and the closing date.
 As we mentioned above, you need to get an appraisal and inspection before it can be final.

 When this process is complete, you will meet with your real estate agent once more to sign the final documents, transfer the ownership agreement along with the funds, and officially get handed the keys to your new home.

 Now that you own your home, it’s time to move your belongings into your beautiful new space!
-On The Fly Moving Guys are a full-service, professional, dependable, and #1 Virginia team of movers.
+On The Fly Moving Guys are a full-service, professional, dependable, #1 Virginia movers.
 Call us at (804) 836-4954 to receive a free estimate!